nicolasfracchia/maxmind-homework-exercise/README.md

 # DOCUMENTATION
 ## USAGE
-- The main page consists on a form with only one field to search for an IP and the option to add more fields dynamically (blue (+) button at the top-right corner).
+- The main page consists of a form with one field for searching for an IP address.
+You can add additional fields dynamically using the blue (+) button in the top-right corner.
-- The new fields can be removed with the red button (X) right next to the field.
+- The new fields can be removed using the red button (X) next to the field.
-- The search will only be executed if there is at least one completed field in the form.
+- The search will only be executed if there is at least one field in the form that has been filled out completely.
 - The form has some client-side validations to prevent unnecessary requests to the server and the errors will be shown in the right column (results column).
 - The blue "SEARCH" button executes the search.
 - The white "RESET" button eliminates all the added fields on the form and empties the main one to start clean search.